 The believers met together in the Temple every day.
 They ate together in their homes, happy to share their food with joyful hearts.

 While we are unable to meet in our church buildings we can still be 'Together at Home'.
-We're providing free resources for churches to share with their families to help them explore the Bible and learn about God together whilst in their own homes.
+We've been providing free resources for churches to share with their families to help them explore the Bible and learn about God together whilst in their own homes during the COVID Pandemic.

 All the 'Together at Home' resources are made by Jess - you can find out all about her on our new ABOUT US page.